Two people who love Japanese traditional culture and lived in an avant-garde

 Perhaps because Noguchi's work is often touched even in Japan today, this exhibition room is somewhat calm.
 Perhaps he was nervous before he realized his values for the first time.

 This exhibitionAt the exhibition, not only the appeal of the work itself, but also social themes such as "intercultural exchange" and "globalization" are moved.
-During the exhibition, there will be an event inviting a variety of instructors, so be sure to use your five senses to experience "changing and unchanging".
+During the exhibition, various instructors will be invited to the event, so please use your five senses to experience "changes and things that do not change."

 《Isamu Noguchi and Saburo Hasegawa- Things that Change and Things that Do Not Change》